raomin/ESPAltherma/README.md

 If you are using an M5StickC you can select the PlatformIO env:m5stickc (or env_m5stickcplus for that version), then ESPAltherna will also report on the voltage and consumption of the M5StickC in the reported values.

-# Integrating with Home Assitant
+# Integrating with Home Assistant

 ESPAltherma integrates easily with Home Assistant using [MQTT Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery).